Sources Behind the Gospels.

 Many of the New Testament epistles predate the gospels themselves; and they openly refer to deviant teachings that were already beginning to affect certain parts of the early church: but there is no hint of any dispute as to the essential facts concerning the life, death and resurrection of Jesus.
 Quite the reverse, in fact; for Paul in 1 Corinthians 15:1-17 (c.
 55 AD) actually cites well-established testimony to Jesus’ resurrection as his main argument against some who were suggesting that there would be no general resurrection of the dead.
 Moreover, scholars who have examined this particular passage have observed that Paul here uses a special rabbinic form of speech indicating that he is quoting a verbal tradition carefully handed down from even earlier times.

-Those copies of the gospels which have survived bear eloquent testimony to their widespread distribution (e.g. the earliest known fragment of John's gospel, dated c.130AD, was found in Egypt).
+Those copies of the gospels which have survived bear eloquent testimony to their widespread distribution (e.g. the earliest surviving fragment of John’s gospel, dated between 125 and 175AD*, was found in Egypt).
 Moreover, much of what is known about the later apocryphal writings is known precisely because they did stir up controversy.
 Had these earlier accounts been of any major significance to the early church, it is extremely doubtful that they could have passed so quietly into complete obscurity.

 A Simpler Explanation

 So what were they, and why didn’t they survive?
 Far from evoking controversy, Luke’s only criticism of these earlier documents is that they do not present an orderly account of events.
 This is easily understood if we simply consider the circumstances of Jesus’ ministry.